-This Indian-inspired vegan coconut chickpea and spinach curry recipe is the ultimate comfort dish - it's creamy, packed with flavor, and can be made easily in one pot in under 30 minutes!
-This recipe is rich in plant-based protein and is freezer friendly, making it the perfect recipe or meal prep.
+This Indian-inspired vegan chickpea and spinach curry with coconut milk is the ultimate comfort dish - it's creamy, packed with flavor, and can be made easily in one pot in under 30 minutes!
+This recipe is rich in plant-based protein and is freezer-friendly, making it the perfect for meal prep or as a weeknight meal.

 This one pot dinner is healthy, easy to make, and loaded with flavor.
 Aside from being vegan, this recipe is also naturally gluten-free!
 This chickpea curry is perfect by itself but pair it with rice and pita bread for a well-rounded, satisfying dinner!

 I first tried coconut chickpea curry at a local vegan Indian restaurant!
 I fell in love with the flavor and how satisfying the dish was, both in nutrients and how filling it was.
 The description on the menu and forming a connection with our waiter gave me an awesome place to start when it came to developing my own recipe.
 This recipe is simply inspired by Indian cuisine and that meal, but it is by no means authentic!
 Check out Rainbow Plant Lifes' tofu curry for an authentic curry dish!

 - Quick & easy to make: it takes less than 30 minutes to make and requires little to no cooking skills!